PeerHerholz/Python_for_Psychologists_Winter2021/lecture/overview.md

 - [Maren Wehrheim]()
 - Office hours:
-- E-mail:
+- E-mail: `wehrheim at fias.uni-frankfurt.de`
-- preferred mode of contact:
+- preferred mode of contact: usually online to save time and effort for everyone

 ```{admonition} How to address one another?
 :class: dropdown